Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1 - The Mysteries of Rankhra.md

 ###### [[Badawi Hunter Tribe]]
 - Hunter will lead them to the nomad outpost
 - They are initially not allowed to enter the nomad outpost.
-	- Just when the party wants to leave, a second NPC comes up to them and addresses HU
+	- Just when the party wants to leave, a second NPC comes up to them and addresses Hunter, recognising the small mole, whispering in the ear of the other NPC and allowing the party to enter.
+He also tells them that there is no danger in allowing the forigners to enter, since the knowledge will be removed from their memory anyway, unless they have a way to somehow write down their information. hinting to the Comet usage of spawning oletters.
 - Roleplaying-heavy
 	- Talk to NPCs to garner information about the tribe itself and the concept of exploration
 		- NPC names are not their true name, since names have power.